Successfully treats bacterial infections of the eye

 What should I avoid while applying B.N.P.
 Triple Antibiotic Ophthalmic Ointment to my pet: Do not touch the tube opening to any surface including eyes or hands.
 This medication may cause blurred vision.
 Avoid using other eye medications unless approved by your veterinarian.

 What are the possible side effects of B.N.P.
-Triple Antibiotic Ophthalmic Ointment: Serious side effects are not expected.
-Some burning, stinging, irritation, itching, redness, blurred vision, eyelid itching, eyelid swelling, or sensitivity to light may occur.
-Continue the medication and talk to your veterinarian about any side effect that seems unusual or bothersome to your pet.
+Triple Antibiotic Ophthalmic Ointment: Itching, burning or inflammation may occur in pets that are sensitive to this product.
+Discontinue use in such cases and talk to your veterinarian about any side effect that seems unusual or bothersome to your pet.

 What other drugs will affect B.N.P.
 Triple Antibiotic Ophthalmic Ointment: Before using this medication, tell your veterinarian if your pet is using other eye ointment or eye medications.
 Drugs other than those listed may also interact with B.N.P.
 Triple Antibiotic Ophthalmic Ointment.
 Talk to your veterinarian or pharmacist before giving any prescription or over-the-counter medicines.